rtCamp/login-with-google/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Minimal plugin which allows WordPress users to login using Google.
-Can also be used as an mu-plugin.
+Minimal plugin that allows WordPress users to log in using Google.

 == Description ==